TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/ModifiedLogGenerator/README.md

-# Deploying Modified Log Generator on EC2 and its integration with EFS
+# Step 1 - Deploying Modified Log Generator on EC2 and its integration with EFS

+Submitted By - Gunjan Tomar

+UIN - 674659382

+Email Id : gtomar2@uic.edu

 ## Overview
 This repository is Step 1 of Homework 2 Project AwsLogAnalysisWithLambdaAkkaGrpc and describes changes in Log Generator and its deployment